 |---|---|

-Fastest test: turn off WiFi on your phone, switch to 4G, open the ChatGPT app.
+Fastest test: turn off WiFi on your phone, switch to mobile data, open the ChatGPT app.
+If it loads, the IP was the problem.

 Step 3: Wait 30–60 minutes

 Safety holds have a cool-down.
-Within 30 minutes of the first error, don’t keep retrying — each failure extends the lock.
-Wait at least 30 minutes, try once.
-If still locked, wait another 30.
+Within 30 minutes of the first error, do not keep retrying — each failure extends the hold.
+Wait at least 30 minutes, try once, and if it’s still locked wait another 30.
+Resist the urge to refresh.

-Step 4: Clear cookies + switch to a mainstream browser
+Step 4: Clear cookies + use a mainstream browser

 If the fingerprint is flagged:

-- Use native Chrome / Safari / Edge / official ChatGPT app
+- Use native Chrome / Safari / Edge or the official ChatGPT app

 Step 5: Account-side checks